-- Worker/child visits - Reports for children in foster care during a 12-month period, where allegations of abuse or neglect of a child were substantiated by a preponderance of the evidence. - Parent Visit with Child - Healthy Children & Youth (HCY) program compliance (i.e. compliance with federal Early and Periodic Screening, Diagnostic and Treatment (EPSDT) requirements and standards).
+- Worker/child visits

+- Reports for children in foster care during a 12-month period, where allegations of abuse or neglect of a child were substantiated by a preponderance of the evidence.

+- Parent Visit with Child

+- Healthy Children & Youth (HCY) program compliance (i.e. compliance with federal Early and Periodic Screening, Diagnostic and Treatment (EPSDT) requirements and standards).
 This includes timely completion of HCY/EPSDT screenings and also timely compliance with diagnosed and prescribed treatment.

 - Worker/parent visits

 - Reentries to foster care

 - Caseloads, including caseloads per case manager and the number of changes in case manager that a child may experience while a child is in care

-For each metric in Phase I data sets from available sources were utilized to provide a comprehensive view of the child welfare system pertaining to the metric with information available at time of publication.
+For each metric in the Phase I data sets, the available data resources were utilized to provide a comprehensive view of the child welfare system.
 Each implemented item includes: the domain, definition, expected benchmark, pertinent notes, and available data.
 Each data set and its significance was outlined to provide context in the sections above.
 Finally, as required, a data analysis with general themes, overviews, trends, and significant findings is presented.